 Whether their companies destroy the environment, mistreat workers, abuse consumers or become complicit in foreign human rights abuses, is of no concern, as long as executive pay rises and shareholder value increases.
 Which explains the mindless hyena-like attacks on anyone who dares to criticise white-run companies like Naspers.
 It’s not only Naspers though; go check how many white South Africans are in charge of mining companies accused of atrocities around the world.
 Glencore subsidiary, Prodeco’s coal-mining activities in Colombia is a good starting point.

 There’s some irony in the fact that a bunch of apartheid apologists sprang to Du Preez’s defence in the comment section.
 As always with this crowd, conspiracy theories and ad hominem insults abound.
 Instead of engaging critically with the criticism leveled at Du Preez, they resurrect the ghost of Bell-Pottinger’s noxious white monopoly capital campaign.
 It seems to have become the go-to flag for white supremacists to camouflage their bigotry and ignorance.

 It is important to realise that this intransigence and misplaced superiority complex is causing dangerous polarisation in South Africa.
-No wonder many black South Africans are suspicious when a mostly white media relentlessly pursue corrupt black politicians, while apartheid economic criminals are honoured as visionary billionaire businessmen.
+No wonder many black South Africans are suspicious when white-owned media platforms relentlessly pursue corrupt black politicians, while apartheid economic criminals are honoured as visionary billionaire businessmen.
 “Justice must be seen to be done” is crucial to create a culture of civic morality.
 The media in general, and opinion leaders such as Max du Preez specifically, have an important role to play in that regard.